Clan Maclean: Gillean of the Battleaxe

 Gillean's great-great-grandson was Iain Dhu Maclean who settled on the Isle of Mull.
 One of his sons was Lachainn Lubanach (Lachlan) who was the progenitor of the Macleans of Duart and the other son was Eachainn Reafanach (Hector) who was the progenitor of the Clan Maclaine of Lochbuie.
 The Macleans of Duart married into the family of John of Islay, Lord of the Isles (chief of Clan Donald).
-By the end of the 15th century the Macleans owned the isles Mull, Tiree, Islay, Jura, Knapdale as well as Morvern in Argyll and Lochaber in mainland Scotland.
+By the end of the 15th century, the Macleans owned the isles of Mull, Tiree, Islay, and Jura, as well as the mainland provinces of Knapdale and Morvern in Argyll, and Lochaber in what was later Inverness-shire.

 Wars of Scottish Independence

-The Clan MacLean are said to have fought in support of Robert the Bruce at the Battle of Bannockburn in 1314.
+The Clan Maclean are said to have fought in support of Robert the Bruce at the Battle of Bannockburn in 1314.

-The Early MacLeans at Duart
+The Early Macleans at Duart

-By the 14th century, the Clan MacLean had become a dominant force in the Western Isles.
-In about 1364 Lachlan Lùbanach MacLean (1325-1405) of Duart, 5th Chief, solidified the MacLean alliance with the Macdonalds through marriage.
+By the 14th century, the Clan Maclean had become a dominant force in the Western Isles.
+In about 1364 Lachlan Lùbanach Maclean (1325-1405) of Duart, 5th Chief, solidified the Maclean alliance with the Macdonalds through marriage.
 His bride, Mary Macdonald, was not only the daughter of John Macdonald, first Lord of the Isles, but also the granddaughter of Robert II, King of Scots.
 The families were close enough related that the approval of the church was sought.
-The papal dispensation issued by Pope Urban V on 3 May of 1367 approving the already consummated marriage is the first mention of a MacLean in any official records..
+The papal dispensation issued by Pope Urban V on 3 May of 1367 approving the already consummated marriage is the first mention of a Maclean in any official records..
 The papal dispensation blessed the marriage retroactively as insurance that it could not be annulled for political purposes.
 Mary's marriage dowry included Duart Castle and much of Mull.
 Lachlan Lùbanach also was granted the hereditary position of Lieutenant-General of the Isles.
-He was the recognized as the superior MacLean on Mull by the Lord of the Isles.
+He was recognized as the superior Maclean on Mull by the Lord of the Isles.
 Hector (1328-1407), his younger brother, was in the late 1300s given Lochbuie by the Lord of the Isles.